AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/xapi.md

 Same reports can be  gernerated / scheduled using FTP and Box connectors for any  third- party integration.
 Follow these steps:

-Log in as Integration Admin > Open FTP/Box connector > Select xAPI Activity report from the left pane> Choose to schedule/ generate a report.
+Log in as **Integration Admin > Open FTP/Box connector > Select xAPI Activity report** from the left panel.
+Choose to schedule/ generate a report.

 ![](assets/xapischedule.png)

+*Schedule or generate a report*

 * When  only  raw score is sent in  xAPI  statement without  max  score, Quiz score is not shown in LT.